-The centre of Osaka consists of two main hubs; Kita (north) and Minami (south), but when you travel even further south for about 2km, you will reach the Tennoji area.
+The center of Osaka consists of two main hubs; Kita (north) and Minami (south), but when you travel even further south for about 2km, you will reach the Tennoji area.
 Tennoji has developed itself as Osaka’s third major downtown hub.
-Back in the days, this used to be a low-rent urban area with some traditional and historical tourist sites.
+Back in the day, this used to be a low-rent urban area with some traditional and historical tourist sites.
 But recently this part of the city has transformed into one of the most popular areas of the city with some great new tourist attractions, including Osaka’s tallest building!
 Now you can experience both traditional and modern Osaka in the Tennoji Area.
 Here we list our recommended places to visit in south Osaka.

 Shinsekai is also popular for Osaka’s specialty foods in the local eateries.
 One of the Osaka specialties is Kushikatsu, skewers with bite-size meat or vegetables, battered and deep fried.
 Shinsekai is famous for the Kushikatsu restaurants and you can find many in this area.
-Another specialty is Doteyaki, beef sinew stewed with miso paste, sweet sake and sugar.
+Another specialty is Doteyaki, beef sinew stewed with miso paste, sweet sake, and sugar.
 It is usually served with chopped green onions.

-The Janjan Yokocho is perfect for your typical Shinsekai culture experience, grab a bit in one of the many kushikatsu restaurants and wash it down with a cold beer and enjoy the retro game arcades in and souvenir shopping!
+The Janjan Yokocho is perfect for your typical Shinsekai culture experience, grab a bit in one of the many kushikatsu restaurants and wash it down with a cold beer and enjoy the retro game arcades and souvenir shopping!

 If you are interested in learning more about the Shinsekai Area or want to learn more about the cuisine why not take a guided tour? there are many options available, for example: